dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 Do you ever feel like your work requires more skills than what you currently possess?

-Developer relations, both as a field and for those working within it, is currently facing a significant identity crisis.
+Developer relations (DevRel, in short), both as a field and for those working within it, is currently facing a significant identity crisis.
 There is little to no standardization across various aspects of the role, from the type of work being done, to the required competencies, and even to the ideal career ladder.
-This blog presents a somber view of the identity crisis currently plaguing developer relations.
+This blog presents a somber view of the identity crisis currently plaguing DevRel.
 I conclude the blog with one action item YOU can take before irreparable damage is done to the very essence of our field's identity.

 ## Forming the identity